ahgamut/cliquematch/mem_test/README.md

 # Checking `cliquematch` for memory leaks #

 This directory contains a sample program and `Makefile` that runs the core algorithm of `cliquematch`.
-It checks if the search method for cliques causes any memory leaks.
+It uses `valgrind` to check if the search method for cliques causes any memory leaks.
 Python/`pybind11` is not required.

 ## Usage ##